The Call for Papers for COSAC 2020 is currently open, in the meantime view our 2019 panel of international speakers below.

 Rob is an Enterprise Security Architect with 17+ years’ experience in the IT, Application and Security industries and holds several security designations within the sector.
 He is a committee member for the Australian Information Security Associates (AISA) and is a member of the GIAC Advisory Board.

-David Lynas is currently enjoying his thirty-fifth year of experience in Information Security, during which he has been invited to provide strategic advice to governments and industry clients on every continent.
+David Lynas is currently enjoying his thirty-eighth year of experience in Information Security, during which he has been invited to provide strategic advice to governments and industry clients on every continent.
 A globally renowned Enterprise Security Architect, Security Strategist, and Thought-Leader, he is the co-author of SABSA (the world’s leading free-use, open-source Security Architecture Methodology), CEO of the SABSA Institute CEO of David Lynas Consulting.

 Kathleen Mullin CISSP, MLSE, CCSFP is an influential information security practitioner with more than 30 years of experience.
 She has been a CISO at various publicly traded, private, not-for-profit organizations, and governmental entities including HealthMap Solutions, WageWorks, Healthplan Services, Adventist Health, and Tampa Airport.
 She has a BSBA from St Joseph’s College Maine and an MBA from Florida Metropolitan University.